pyeventsourcing/eventsourcing/docs/topics/application.rst

 The repository's :func:`~eventsourcing.application.Repository.get` method is used to obtain already existing aggregates.
-It uses the event store's :func:`~eventsourcing.persistence.EventStore.get` method to retrieve the already existing domain event objects of the requested aggregate, and the :func:`~eventsourcing.domain.Aggregate.Event.mutate` methods of the domain event objects to reconstruct the state of the requested aggregate.
+It uses the event store's :func:`~eventsourcing.persistence.EventStore.get` method to retrieve the already existing :ref:`domain event objects <Events>` of the requested aggregate, and the :func:`~eventsourcing.domain.Aggregate.Event.mutate` methods of the :ref:`domain event objects <Events>` to reconstruct the state of the requested aggregate.
 The repository's :func:`~eventsourcing.application.Repository.get` method accepts two
 arguments: ``aggregate_id`` and ``version``:

 The ``aggregate_id`` argument is required, and should be the ID of an already existing